wrex/lessons/content/page/1-just-12-notes.md

 In the earliest days of Western music (think Gregorian Chants) there were just seven notes.
 They were eventually named A, B, C, D, E, F, and G, but they could have been named John, Paul, George, Ringo, Larry, Moe, and Curly.
 They were just *names*.

-Each note had it's own pitch or tone, and each note in the sequence had a pitch that was higher than the prior one.
+Each note had its own pitch or tone, and each note in the sequence had a pitch that was higher than the prior one.
 The note B had a slightly higher pitch than A, and G was almost, but not quite, double the pitch of A.

 Today, if you *exactly* double (or halve) the pitch of any given note, the resultant tone still keeps the same name.
 The tone produced at 440 Hz is called "A" but so are the tones at 880 Hz, 220 Hz, and 1760 Hz.
 They are all just the note "A".
 (Look up "equal temperament" if you're curious about why this wasn't always true.)